hazelcast/hazelcast-jet/site/docs/sql/intro.md

 `SINK INTO` is similar to the standard `INSERT INTO`, [see here](basic-commands#insertsink-statement) for the full details.

-This creates a map named `tradeMap` with a Java `Long` as the key and the JSON trade event as the value, and then stores an entry in it:
+This creates a map named `tradeMap` with an integer key and the JSON trade event as the value, and then stores an entry in it:

 ```sql
 sql〉 CREATE MAPPING tradeMap (